 In fact, if you organize your business right, these two seemingly polar-opposite businesses can actually support one another.
 Customer purchased at your store?
 Grab their email address in your POS device to send them marketing emails to entice them to purchase more from you online.
 Have a group of loyal online customers in your local area?
 Create a marketing campaign to drive customers to your store for special exclusive benefits and events.
 Your eCommerce website also serves as a place for customers to research your products so their shopping experience can be more efficient in your store.
 Customers are always going to want the ability to acquire their products instantly, no matter how much eCommerce continues to grow.

-If you’re wondering how to get started in eCommerce, or maybe you started but are having problems both growing and integrating your online presence with your in-store presence, the experts at Comrade Digital Marketing can help you create, organize, integrate, and scale your online business in the most powerful ways possible.
+If you’re wondering how to get started in eCommerce, or maybe you started but are having problems both growing and integrating your online presence with your in-store presence, the experts can help you create, organize, integrate, and scale your online business in the most powerful ways possible.
 Our full-service agency can provide you with the guidance and tools to grow your revenue, optimize customer interaction, and prepare your business for the constantly shifting consumer landscape.
 Contact us now to find out how we can help.
 We’ll also gladly provide a full marketing audit, free of charge.

 Learn about your current digital footprint and how your website is truly performing with a full marketing audit.
 We’ll uncover missed e-commerce digital marketing opportunities and provide a growth strategy to ramp up revenue.